mashcode/NYCompost-data/README.md

 ## Question, questions

-* Can we measure participation over time?
-Is there even data to even measure this?
+* Can we visualize participation over time?
+Is there even data to measure this?
 If not, can it be inferred by other means?

 * How does metadata inform participation?